Jean Talon Market Food tour

 Right in front of the bakery, there is a church, Madonna della Difesa.
 The particularity of the church is that it has a fresco of Mussolini riding a horse.
 I didn’t know about this odd fact!
 See, doing a tour about your city can be very interesting ;) Apparently, Mussolini was highly regarded by the immigrant community at that time because of the Lateran Treaty, which brought back the Catholic religion to a central part of the Kingdom of Italy.
 The Fresco was done in pre-war era.

 How to get to the market & to the tour

 The meeting place of the tour is at the entrance of the market.
 The closest metro stations are Jean-Talon & De Castlenau.
 The market also has a big parking space.
 However, I highly recommend not driving in Montreal as there are many construction all over the city and it might be difficult to get around.

 Doing a food guide in your own city takes away some of the excitement to taste new flavours and ingredients.
 However, I highly enjoyed the tour and to be able to discover the city through the eyes of another Montrealer.
 Sadly, I was expecting to have more tastings.

 How to book?
 Visit Context Travel .
 The tour runs daily at 10am (except for New Year's Eve/Day, Christmas Eve/Day, Boxing Day, and Canada Day).
 It is highly recommended to booking the tour one week in advance.

 Tour Price? $66

 How long?
 Around 2:30 hours

-Disclaimer: I enjoyed the tour as guests of Context Travel.
-A big thank you!
+Disclaimer: I enjoyed the tour as a guest of Context Travel.
 All opinions are my own